Environmental Protection Policy and Safety

 Due to increased production, integration of new production plants and further internalization of production in the year under review, VOC consumption increased compared to the previous year, mainly due to the use of acetone, alcohol and gasoline as cleaning agents for produced components.
 Accordingly, corresponding VOC emissions increased by 8.1%.
-However, in the year under review, 7.7% more VOCs were recovered and / or recycled thanks to the recovery systems for gasoline and other volatile solvents.
+However, in the year under review, 1.7% more VOCs were recovered and / or recycled compared to the previous year thanks to the recovery systems for gasoline and other volatile solvents.
 A more substantial increase in VOC emissions was prevented by increased substitution of volatile substances by processes using aqueous solutions that do not contain solvents or contain less volatile substances.

 General raw material sourcing

-Environmental, ethical and social criteria are an integral part of our sourcing policy, reason why, only suppliers and sub-suppliers who fully comply with our clearly defined and contractually documented criteria regarding safety, environmental and sociopolitical aspects can be considered.
-This includes not only compliance with national and international laws, but also compliance with the OECD guidelines for sourcing of raw materials and components (OECD Due Diligence Guidance for Responsible Supply Chains from Conflict-Affected and High-Risk Aeras and its Supplement on Gold) as well as Standard SA8000 (Social Accountability International) pertaining to responsible sourcing under the premises of fair and ethical working conditions, health protection and occupational safety, observance of human rights and handling of business partners, as well as inclusion of the supply chain, local development and additional social and environmentally relevant factors.
+Environmental, ethical, and social criteria are an integral part of our sourcing policy, a reason that, only suppliers and sub-suppliers who fully comply with our clearly defined and contractually documented criteria regarding safety, environmental and socio-political aspects can be considered.
+This includes not only compliance with national and international laws, but also compliance with the OECD guidelines for sourcing of raw materials and components (OECD Due Diligence Guidance for Responsible Supply Chains from Conflict-Affected and High-Risk Areas and its Supplement on Gold) as well as Standard SA8000 (Social Accountability International) pertaining to responsible sourcing under the premises of fair and ethical working conditions, health protection and occupational safety, respect for human rights, including through the explicit prohibition of forced labor, child labor, or other similar forms of abuse, and in relationships with business partners, as well as inclusion of the supply chain, local development and additional social and environmentally relevant factors.